mike99mac/minimy-mike99mac/README.md

 That sounds easy, right?

 ## Acquire the hardware
 I would recommend a Raspberry Pi (RasPi) 4B with at least 4 GB of memory.
 Yes, they're still hard to get, but not impossible.

-A Rasberry Pi 400 is also a good choice.
+A Rasberry Pi 400 is another option.
+On the boombox enclousres, it frees up space to house lithium-ion batteries.

 Hopefully the RasPi 5 is coming soon and will be more powerful and easy to procure.

 Don't buy a cheap USB microphone.
 The sweet spot might be around $25 for flat disk type with a mute/unmute switch for visible privacy.
 It is best to move the microphone away from the speakers and closer to the center of the room.